-As of and for December 31, 2018 and 2019, no customers accounted for more than 10% of consolidated revenue or accounts receivable.
-As of December 31, 2018, one supplier accounted for 10.4% of consolidated accounts payable and accrued liabilities.
-As of December 31, 2019, no suppliers accounted for more than 10% of consolidated accounts payable and accrued liabilities.
+As of December 31, 2018 and 2019, no individual customers accounted for more than 10% of consolidated accounts receivable.
+As of September 30, 2020 (unaudited), one individual customer accounted for 11.1% of consolidated accounts receivable.
+For the year ended December 31, 2018 and 2019 and the nine months ended September 30, 2019 (unaudited) and 2020 (unaudited), no individual customers accounted for more than 10% of consolidated accounts payable and accrued liabilities.
+As of December 31, 2019, no individual suppliers accounted for more than 10% of consolidated accounts payable and accrued liabilities.
+As of September 30, 2020 (unaudited), one individual supplier accounted for 11.4% of consolidated accounts payable and accrued liabilities.
+As of September 30, 2020 (unaudited), one individual supplier accounted for 11.4% of consolidated accounts payable and accrued liabilities.